b11031371/my_bible_notes/2026-08-15/note_en.md

 ## IV.
 Reflection Question

-When something looks like it's past fixing, what do you usually assume God is doing about it?
+When someone tells you "don't worry, it'll be fine," what actually goes through your head?
+Do you feel genuinely comforted, or does it sound like something people just say when they don't really know how things will turn out?

-When Ezekiel saw this vision, Jerusalem had been a ruin for fourteen years—and that was the moment God took him to see a new temple measured down to the inch.
+God did not simply tell Ezekiel it would be fine.
+He took him to see a temple and had it measured out for him rod by rod—how thick the wall was, how wide the gate, how tall the gateposts.
+Hope gets spelled out in that much detail when there is a real intention to build it.

 ---